MathieuNlp/Sam_Stable/README.md

 - Segment Anything: https://github.com/facebookresearch/segment-anything

 Some features like mask 2 and 3 selection needs to be added but overall the build is working.

+# Run
+To run the project launch:
+''sh
+   sam_sd_gradio.ipynb
+''
+This can be used on the free gpu on colab.

 # Sources
 Thank you to:
 - Abhishek Takhur: https://www.youtube.com/watch?v=CERvlvUvVEI